amandahtay/amandahtay/README.md

 I focus on clean architecture, efficient processing, and production-ready systems that support quantitative research and financial decision-making.

+_Open to: early design partners in accounting/finance, angel investors interested in EU fintech infrastructure, and engineering collaborators_

 ---

 ## What I work on